codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

     :local:
     :depth: 2

-Composer can be used in several ways to install CodeIgniter4 on your system.
+Composer can be used in two ways to install CodeIgniter4 on your system.

 .. important:: CodeIgniter4 requires Composer 2.0.14 or later.

 .. note:: If you are not familiar with Composer, we recommend you read
     `Basic usage <https://getcomposer.org/doc/01-basic-usage.md>`_ first.

-The first technique describes creating a skeleton project using CodeIgniter4, that you would then use as the base for a new webapp.
+The first technique describes creating a skeleton project (app starter) using CodeIgniter4, that you would then use as the base for a new webapp.
 The second technique described below lets you add CodeIgniter4 to an existing webapp,